Curtilage: Etymology

-Curtilage in United States law
+In United States law

 Common law

-At common law, which derives from English law, curtilage has been defined as "the open space situated within a common enclosure belonging to a dwelling-house."
+At common law, which derives from English law, curtilage has been defined as "the open space situated within a common enclosure belonging to a dwelling-house".
 Black's Law Dictionary of 1891 defined it as:

 Where American homes are generally less likely than their English counterparts to include fenced or walled enclosures, the courts have not strictly held to such a requirement.
 In practice, determining the boundaries of curtilage has proven to be imprecise and subject to controversy.